MissakaI/redis-tester/README.md

 This is a project to check connectivity of Redis in different cloud environments.

+The project's Docker Image consist of two applications to test redis.
+1. Spring Data Redis Application
+2. `redis-cli` Redis client with `--tls` support without the need for additional certificates.

-This application shows configuration of a Connection Factory for Redis using Lettuce and not Jedis.
+The spring application shows configuration of a Connection Factory for Redis using Lettuce and not Jedis.
 The reason for choosing Lettuce is that Jedis currently has no support for Master/Slave mode of Redis.
 Jedis only supports Redis Cluster Mode and Redis Sentinel Mode.
 While these work in most cases AWS follows a master slave model.
 Refer the Spring Redis document **[Spring Data Redis: Redis